-- Build in time for rest – remember rest is a productive use of your time and stops burn out.
+Build in time for rest – remember rest is a productive use of your time and stops burn out.

 - Be kind and gently with yourself – remind yourself you’re doing the best you can.

 - Have physical reminders of calming affirmations and things to do when you’re overwhelmed to calm yourself down – often we can’t think straight when we’re overwhelmed so these help to nudge us in the right direction.

-- Schedule in some time for self-care – even if it is only a 10-minute window – check out this post for 35 pocket sized self-care ideas.
+- Schedule in some time for self-care – even if it is only a 10-minute window – check out this post for creating time for self-care.

 - Go for a quick walk in nature to gain some perspective or try a guided meditation/yoga nidra meditation to help relax you and calm your busy mind.
 Look around you and notice something you can hear, see, smell, taste and feel.
 Anything which grounds your energy will help stop your mind whirring and bring you back into the present moment.
 The more you can stay in the here and now, the less overwhelmed you will feel with what has happened in the past and what is coming up in the future.